davidegaspar/davidegaspar/RESUME.md

 ### Global Platform Project @ CondeNast

-**Technical Leadership** of a multi year project to bring Product Engineering up to modern technology standards.
+**Technical Leadership** of a multi year project to bring Product Engineering up to modern technology standards, increasing security, reliability, observability, flexibility and scalability.
+We are currently serving a couple of dozen tenants and millions of requests per day.

 Responsible for the architecture and first implementations of multiple **Multi Tenant** systems, including, multiple pre-provisioned AWS Accounts per tenant, Multi Region EKS (Kubernetes) Clusters, self service MongoDB Databases, a suite of Observability tools and automation via Github Actions.